jimburton/hordle/README.md

 ```

 The `updateMapWithAttempt` function called in `doGuess` takes a
-`Guess` and the old map then updates it.
-It does this using a fold.
-If
+`Guess` and the old info map then updates it.
+It does this using a
-a character has been scored as black, we just insert it -- if it was
+fold.
+If a character has been scored as black, we simply insert it
-already there this will overwrite the previous value, but that will
+-- this will overwrite the previous value if there was one, but
-have no effect.
-If a character was scored as yellow, it could be that
+that will have no effect.
+If a character was scored as yellow, it
-it has previously been scored as green, so we need to check that.
-If
+could be that it has previously been scored as green, so we need to
-it was previously green we keep it that way.
-Otherwise, we add to the
+check for that.
+If it was previously green we keep it that way.
+Otherwise,
-set of positions this character is not at.
-The opposite is true of
+we add to the set of positions this character is not at.
+The opposite
-adding characters scored as green -- if they were previously yellow,
+is true of adding characters scored as green -- if they were
-we overwrite the old value, otherwise we update the set of location.
+previously yellow, we overwrite the old value, otherwise we update the
-The `insertWith` function uses its first argument to update an
+set of locations.
+The `insertWith` function uses its first argument to
-existing value.
+update an existing value.
 Its second argument is the key.
-Its third argument is
+Its third
-used as the value if the key does not exist in the map.
+argument is used as the value if the key does not exist in the map.

 ```haskell
 -- | Update the info map with new constraints.